ecoologic/yac/README.md

 ### Todo

-* Routes to prevent access to guests
+* Routes to prevent guests access
 * Group chats
 * Edit messages (own only)
+* ecomotions
 * User autocomplete in new message http://ngmodules.org/modules/ngAutocomplete

 ## Run the server (from `app/`)